-The IRC’s 26 US offices offer a variety of unpaid internship opportunities throughout the year.
+The IRC’s 28 US offices offer a variety of unpaid internship opportunities throughout the year.
 Prospective interns must go through the volunteer process and should be currently enrolled in an educational institution or a recent graduate.
 For more information, contact [email protected].

-- A minimum commitment of 15 hours during the work week (Mon-Fri 8:30- 4:30) for 4 months;
+- A minimum commitment of 10-15 (or more) hours during the work week, Mon-Fri 8:30am - 4:30pm.

-- Enrollment in a Bachelor’s or post-graduate degree program OR pursuing a relevant career direction;
+- Enrollment in a Bachelor’s or post-graduate degree program OR pursuing a relevant career direction.

-- Effective communication skills and the ability to collaborate professionally in a multicultural setting;
+- Effective communication skills and the ability to collaborate professionally in a multicultural setting.

-- An interest in international and refugee issues;
+- An interest in international and refugee issues.

-- Reliability and flexibility; and
+- Reliability and flexibility.

 - A willingness to learn about the diverse ethnic backgrounds of clients; and adhere to IRC volunteer and workplace policies.